Meeco/docs/platform/tenants-organisations-and-end-users.md

 | Tenant Administrator | An individual (user) who has administrator access within a Tenant.
 A Tenant Administrator is responsible for the actions that take place within their Tenant, including the onboarding, management and governance of Organisations.
 | Organisation | An Organisation participating in the ecosystem will typically take the role of a credential or data Issuer, Verifier, or both.
 Organisations connect to End-users to exchange data.
 | Organisation Administrator | An individual (user) who has administrator access within an Organisation.
 An Organisation Administrator can use the Portal to manage the lifecycle of credentials and set up machine-to-machine access.
-| End-User | End-users are associated with a Tenant and benefit from services offered by that Tenant including the ability to connect to Issuers, Verifiers, and create a vault.
+| End-User | End-users are the Holders in a credential ecosystem.
+They interact with Issuers and Verifiers using a wallet application (such as the [SVX Wallet](/platform/wallet.md)) to receive, store, and present Verifiable Credentials.

 For more information on how users and organisations form an ecosystem, see our [Ecosystems](../concepts/ecosystems.md) page.